-In 2021, we issued and repaid \$3.4 billion in commercial paper.
-As of December 31, 2021, we had no commercial paper outstanding.
-These transactions were recorded within Other, net cash flow from financing in our consolidated statements of cash flows.
+In 2022, we issued \$27.4 billion in commercial paper and we repaid \$27.3 billion of commercial paper.
+As of December 31, 2022, we had \$150 million of commercial paper outstanding.
+These transactions are reflected within Cash flows from financing activities in our consolidated statements of cash flows.